My husband is an avid woodworker on the weekends and has accumulated quite the collection of woodworking tools and equipment.

 11. Woodworking T-Shirt

-There are some really fun t-shirts that made for good gifts for woodworkers!
-If the dad you’re shopping for is a t-shirt guy, check out some of these!
+There are some really fun t-shirts that make for good gifts for woodworkers!
+If the dad you’re shopping for is a t-shirt guy, check out this shirt that says “Woodworking Dad – I Can Build That.”

 12. Dewalt 734 Planer